WSU-Software-Development-Club/club-website/README.md

 # club-website
-this is the repo for the club's website
+This is the WSU's Software Development Club's repository for the club's website